Sustainability of Digital Formats: Planning for Library of Congress Collections

 General

-In February 2011, the MIDI Manufacturers Association Web site XMF page outlined the current set of XMF specifications:
+In March 2024, the MIDI Manufacturers Association Web site XMF page outlined the current set of XMF specifications behind a log-in wall:

 Wikipedia MIDI article (consulted February 25, 2011): "The MMA [MIDI Manufacturers Association] has also defined (and AMEI [Association of Musical Electronics Industry, a Japan-based trade group] has approved) a new family of file formats, XMF (Extensible Music File), some of which package SMF chunks with instrument data in DLS format (Downloadable Sounds, also an MMA/AMEI specification), to much the same effect as the MOD file format.
 The XMF container is a binary format (not XML-based, although the file extensions are similar)."

-History The development of XMF post-dates that of RMID, the use of which is deprecated at the MIDI.org web site.
+History The development of XMF post-dates that of RMID, the use of which is deprecated (link via Internet Archive) at the MIDI.org web site.

 Format specifications Explanation of format description terms